 Program Description: Visual art therapy program

-Program (Study) Location: Medium to maximum security correctional facility, Florida
+Program (Study) Location: Two medium to maximum security adult correctional facilities, one female and one male, Florida

-KEYWORDS: adult, art therapy, attitude, behavior, compliance, depression, drawing, mood, problem-solving, socialization
+KEYWORDS: adult, art therapy, depression, drawing, locus of control, mood, visual arts